Co-Occurring Depression and Drug or Alcohol Addiction

-Estimates indicate that close to a third of patients with major depressive disorder also have substance use disorders.1 Co-occurring disorders such as these can complicate the road to recovery, as some treatment facilities may treat the substance use but not the mental or mood disorder.
-Sometimes, mood disorders like depression go undiagnosed in those with substance use disorders, resulting in a missed opportunity for beneficial treatment intervention.
+In the United States, estimates indicate that close to a third of patients with depression also have substance use disorders.1 Co-occurring disorders such as these can complicate the road to recovery, as some treatment facilities may treat the substance use but not the mental or mood disorder.
+Sometimes, mood disorders like depression go undiagnosed in those who are addicted to mind-altering substances, resulting in a missed opportunity for beneficial treatment intervention.

 To provide comprehensive treatment for substance use disorders, treatment professionals also need to address a patient’s mental or mood disorder, should one be present.
 So, in this context, what’s the connection between depression and substance abuse?
 And what does treatment look like for co-occurring disorders that involve depression?